2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $502.

-With a ranking of #12, University of Wisconsin - Madison did quite well on this year’s most popular schools for health and physical education students working on their bachelor’s degree.
-UW - Madison is a fairly large public school located in the city of Madison.
+University of Wisconsin - Madison ranked #12 on this year’s Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region list.
+UW - Madison is a very large public school located in the large city of Madison.

 Women make up 73% of the phys ed majors at the school.